ManfelDev/CyberBattleOnline/README.md

 ## Description

 Cyber Battle is a top-down shooter game, with laser guns, where the objective for players is to achieve the highest score possible within the time limit.
-It is a multiplayer game that uses Unity Networking (NGO) to synchronize player actions.
+It is a multiplayer game that uses Unity Networking (NGO) and Unity Relay to synchronize player actions and facilitate connections.
 Players compete against each other, collecting score-giving points scattered across the map, while the network ensures all interactions are recorded and reflected in real-time for all participants.
 When a player is eliminated, their points are reset.

 ![Gameplay](./Images/gameplay.png)